Jurassic Coaster

 The Jurassic Coaster is a bus service operated by the Weymouth branch of First Hampshire & Dorset, running around the Jurassic coastline of the county of Dorset.
-It features five unique routes, stretching from Axminster in the west to Poole in the east, with one of the routes in TripAdvisor's 2018 poll of most scenic bus routes coming in 12th place.
+It features five routes, stretching from Axminster in the west to Poole in the east, with one of the routes in TripAdvisor's 2018 poll of most scenic bus routes coming in 12th place.

 History

 The X53 route was introduced in November 1998 by Southern National, and operated at a frequency of one bus every three hours between Exeter and Dorchester via Seaton, Lyme Regis, and Bridport.
 In May 2001, the route was changed east of Bridport to instead serve Abbotsbury and Weymouth.
 In May 2003, the frequency of the route was increased to two-hourly, the Sunday service became year-round, and some summer services were extended beyond Weymouth to Wareham.

 In April 2004, the route was branded as CoastLinX53.
 The following month, the route was extended to Poole, with some buses continuing to Bournemouth.
 While the existing service was council-funded, the extensions to Poole and Bournemouth were operated on a commercial basis.
 However, the Bournemouth extensions were cut in April 2008.

 After fifteen years of financial support from Devon County Council and Dorset County Council, in March 2013 the route began being operated entirely on a commercial basis for the first time.
 A new livery was launched, together with the Jurassic Coaster branding.
 By the following year, the route was running at an hourly frequency between Lyme Regis and Weymouth.